-DR. SUANNE KOWAL-CONNELL
+DR. SUANNE KOWAL-CONNELL mial onnel

-Attachment: Medical Services_Kowal Connelly(3787 : Appointment of Medical Inspector)
+Attachment: Susanne Kowal Connelly(4132:Appointment of Medical Inspector)

 INSTRUCTIONS FOR PARENTS' BILL OF RIGHTS

 Exhibit A contains information required by New York Education Law § 2-d and includes information that makes up part of the mandated Plan for Protection of Personally Identifiable Information.
 It should contain detailed information about data storage and security measures.
 The Service Provider must describe the ways it will store District Data and the specific security protections that will be used by the Service Provider to protect District Data.
 Please note that these descriptions are part of a publically accessible document and must be written in a manner that will protect the Service Provider's data security.